Trump Cabinet Before Inauguration: How Does It Look Now?

 The Trump cabinet seems complete just before the inauguration as former Georgia Governor Sonny Perdue is likely to be named as the nominee for the secretary of agriculture.
 The 70-year-old Republican will, however, have to wait for a confirmation from the Senate before he could join Donald Trump in his cabinet.
-Let’s have a look at the major names whom the US president-elect has nominated for various important roles.
+Let’s have a look at the major names whom the U.S. president-elect has nominated for various important roles.

 Mick Mulvaney as Director, Office of Management and Budget